 Currently there are no energy conservation standards for residential furnace fans.
 A furnace fan is an electrically-powered device used in residential buildings for the purposes of circulating air through duct work.
 A furnace fan consists of a fan motor and its controls, an impeller, and a housing, typically as an assembly incorporated in a residential central heating, ventilation, and air conditioning (HVAC) product.

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a supplemental notice of proposed rulemaking regarding test procedures for residential furnace fans.
-78 FR 19606 (April 2, 2013).
+DOE published a final rule regarding test procedures for residential furnace fans.
+79 FR 499 (January 3, 2014).
 For more information, please see the rulemaking page.

 DOE published a notice of proposed rulemaking regarding energy conservation standards for residential furnace fans.
 78 FR 64067 (October 25, 2013).
 For more information, please see the rulemaking page.

 Standards for Residential Furnace Fans